redis-developer/redisai-iris/README.md

 ## Step 0: Setup RedisAI

 To use RedisAI, well, you need RedisAI.
 I've found the easiest way to do this is with Docker.
-First, pull the redismod image—it contians Redis with several popular modules ready to go:
+First, pull the redismod image—it contains Redis with several popular modules ready to go:

     $ docker image pull redislabs/redismod

 Then run the image:

-    $ docker run \
+    $ docker run -p 6379:6379 --name redismod redislabs/redismod
-        -p 6379:6379 \
-        redislabs/redismod \
-        --loadmodule /usr/lib/redis/modules/redisai.so \
-          ONNX redisai_onnxruntime/redisai_onnxruntime.so

 And, you've got RedisAI up and running!

 ## Step 1: Setup Python Environment

 You need a Python environment to make this all work.
-I used Python 3.8—the latest, greatest, and most updatest at the time of this writing.
+I used Python 3.9—the latest, greatest, and most updatest at the time of this writing.
 I also used `venv` to manage my environment.

-I'll assume you can download and install Python 3.8 on your own.
+I'll assume you can download and install Python 3.9 on your own.
 So lets go ahead and setup the environment:

-    $ python3.8 -m venv venv
+    $ python3.9 -m venv .venv

 Once `venv` is installed, you need to activate it:

-    $ . venv/bin/activate
+    $ . ./.venv/bin/activate

-Now when you run `python` from the command line, it will always point to Python3.8 and any libraries you install will only be for this specific environment.
+Now when you run `python` from the command line, it will always point to Python3.9 and any libraries you install will only be for this specific environment.
 Usually, this includes a dated version of pip so go ahead an update that as well:

     $ pip install --upgrade pip